Cultural depictions of bears: Religion, folklore and mythology

-In post-christianization Russian folklore bear often appears semi-anthropomorphized as Mikhailo Ivanovich, or even more familiarly as Misha.
+In post-Christian Russian folklore, the bear often appears semi-anthropomorphized as Mikhailo Ivanovich, or even more familiarly as Misha.
 Mikhailo Ivanovich, though respected for his strength, often falls victim to tricks and cunning ploys, planned (for example) by a fox.

-Bears are mentioned in the Bible; the Second Book of Kings relates the story of the prophet Elisha calling on them to eat the youths who taunted him.
+Bears are mentioned in the Bible: the Second Book of Kings relates the story of the prophet Elisha calling on them to eat the youths who taunted him.
 Legends of saints taming bears are common in the Alpine zone.
 In the coat of arms of the bishopric of Freising, the bear is the dangerous totem animal tamed by St. Corbinian and made to carry his civilized baggage over the mountains.
 Bears similarly feature in the legends of St. Romedius, Saint Gall and Saint Columbanus.
-This Church used this recurrent motif as a symbol of the victory of Christianity over paganism.
+This church used this recurrent motif as a symbol of the victory of Christianity over paganism.
 In the Norse settlements of northern England during the 10th century, a type of "hogback" grave-cover of a long narrow block of stone, with a shaped apex like the roof beam of a long house, is carved with a muzzled (and thus Christianized) bear clasping each gable end, as in the church at Brompton, North Yorkshire and across the British Isles.

 Lāčplēsis, meaning "Bear-slayer", is a Latvian legendary hero who is said to have killed a bear by ripping its jaws apart with his bare hands.
 However, as revealed in the end of the long epic describing his life, Lāčplēsis' own mother had been a she-bear, and his superhuman strength resided in his bear ears.
 The modern Latvian military award Order of Lāčplēsis, named for the hero, is also known as The Order of the Bear-Slayer.

 In the Hindu epic poem The Ramayana, the sloth bear or Asian black bear Jambavan is depicted as the king of bears and helps the title-hero Rama defeat the epic's antagonist Ravana and reunite with his queen Sita.

 In French folklore, Jean de l'Ours is a hero born half-bear, half-human.
 He obtains a weapon, usually a heavy iron cane, and on his journey, bands up with two or three companions.
 At a castle the hero defeats an adversary, pursues him to a hole, discovers an underworld, and rescues three princesses.
 The companions abandon him in the hole, taking the princesses for themselves.
 The hero escapes, finds the companions and gets rid of them.
 He marries the most beautiful princess of the three, but not before going through certain ordeal(s) set by the king.